” Where’s my dinner tonight ?” asks Explorason.

-In the end (post main course) the wind picked up, and so we headed back to the main lounge area for dessert – again a new location for us to dine at Kinondo Kwetu.
+At the end (post main course) the wind picked up, and so we headed back to the main lounge area for dessert – again a new location for us to dine at Kinondo Kwetu.

-Other guests stayed – I think they had shorter hair than I, so they weren’t eating it, like I was 🙂
+Other guests stayed – I think they had shorter hair than I, so they weren’t eating it like I was 🙂

 The following day breakfast was on one of the verandahs – pancakes with warm chocolate sauce for Explorason, and I had the owners special recipe of a toasted sandwich with a mix including avocado.
 It was sensational.